-Using our Supply and Demand template, you can update your graph to quickly reflect price rises, market supply changes, and demand changes for a particular good.
-This way, the information you diagram displays is always up to date.
+Using Miro's supply and demand graph maker, you can update your graph to quickly reflect price rises, market supply changes, and demand changes for a particular good.
+This way, the information your diagram displays is always up to date.

 Create your own supply and demand diagram

-Chart a supply and demand graph with ease using Miro’s whiteboard tool by following these steps:
+Miro is the perfect canvas to create a graph and share them.
+Chart a supply and demand graph with ease by following these steps: